Stars (Hum song)

 "Stars" is the second single from Hum's 1995 album You'd Prefer an Astronaut.
 The single was moderately successful in the United States, peaking at number eleven on the Hot Modern Rock Tracks, and at number twenty-eight on the Hot Mainstream Rock Tracks.

-Recording
+Composition

-"Stars"—which was written by Hum bandmembers Matt Talbott, Jeff Dimpsey, Tim Lash, and Bryan St. Pere—had been penned by the band years prior to their signing with RCA Records.
+"Stars"—which was written by Hum band members Matt Talbott, Jeff Dimpsey, Tim Lash, and Bryan St. Pere—had been penned by the band years prior to their signing with RCA Records.
 The single was produced by the band and Keith Cleversley.

-The St. Louis Post-Dispatch described the song, along with the other Hum tracks "The Pod" and "I'd Like Your Hair Long", as featuring a "fuzzed-out barrage of guitars [that] suggest[s] a mixture of the pummeling sound of Dinosaur Jr. and the more dreamy soundscapes of Irish or British bands like My Bloody Valentine or Lush."
+In terms of style, "Stars" is predicated on "quiet-loud dynamics" akin to those used by Pixies.
+According to the St. Louis Post-Dispatch, "Stars" (along with the other Hum tracks "The Pod" and "I'd Like Your Hair Long") features a "fuzzed-out barrage of guitars [that] suggest[s] a mixture of the pummeling sound of Dinosaur Jr. and the more dreamy soundscapes of Irish or British bands like My Bloody Valentine or Lush."
 Vox magazine wrote, "Tracks like 'Stars' ... are achingly melancholic, but Talbott's detached tone and the crashing outbreak of guitars prevents the [song] from sliding into sentimentalism."